itsJohannes/jzen.github.io/README.txt

 Data Export: The aggregated dataset can be exported to a CSV file for further analysis using other tools or platforms.
 Usage

-Data Preparation:
-- Place all raw data Excel files in a directory named data.
+Run the Script:
 - Ensure Python 3.x and required libraries are installed (Pandas, NumPy).

-Run the Script:
 - Execute the Python script 'dfs creation.py'.
+This file creates a dictionary containing a dataframe of each excel sheet.
 - Execute the Python script 'unemployment_data_analysis.py'.
+This file takes this dictionary and extracts the relevant data into a single dataframe for easy analysis.

-The aggregated dataset will be stored in a CSV file named bp_ledighed_data.csv Use this CSV file for further analysis using Python, Excel, or other data analysis tools.
+The aggregated dataset will be stored in a CSV file named bp_ledighed_data.csv Use this CSV file for further analysis using Python, Excel, R, or other data analysis tools.

 Requirements
 - Python 3.x
 - Pandas
+- Pickle

 Contributors
 Johannes Toft Bendtsen - johannestoftbendtsen@gmail.com